psin36/dlaas-seedbank-spanish-to-english/README.md

 `Default output format []: json`

 ## Upload data files and update the tf-train.yaml file
-1. Edit `sentences_to_translate.txt` with the spanish sentences you want to translate to English.
+1. Edit `sentences_to_translate.txt` to include the spanish sentences you want to translate to English.
 (Sentences are separated by line breaks.)

-2. Upload `sentences_to_translate.txt` to Cloud Object Storage `aws --endpoint-url=https://s3-api.us-geo.objectstorage.softlayer.net s3 sync sentences_to_translate.txt s3://think-<your_lastname>`
+2. Upload `sentences_to_translate.txt` to your training bucket in the Cloud Object Storage `aws --endpoint-url=https://s3-api.us-geo.objectstorage.softlayer.net s3 sync sentences_to_translate.txt s3://<training-bucket-name>`

-3. Update `train.yaml` file with your COS information.
-Update aws_access_key_id, aws_secret_access_key and bucket names
+3. Update `train.yaml` with your COS information.
+Update aws_access_key_id, aws_secret_access_key and bucket names.

     ```name: training_data_reference_name